fluxusfrequency/blog/integrating-react-with-backbone.md

 module.exports = MainComponent;
 ```

 That's it, the `MainView`.
-Since it's so simple, it made a good introduction to how we can render components in this project.
+Since it's so simple, it makes a good introduction to how we can render components in this project.
 Now let's take a look at something a little more advanced.

 ### User Show View